 4 Objective

-This study item aims at investigating the security and privacy aspects of Integrated Sensing and Communication, based on the related Rel-19 work in SA1, SA2 and RAN, with the following objective:
+This study item aims at investigating the security and privacy aspects of Integrated Sensing and Communication (ISAC), based on the related Rel-19 work in SA1, SA2 and RAN, with the following objectives:

-- Identify security and privacy key issues and study potential solutions to protect the architecture and functional enhancements supporting Integrated Sensing and Communication service in 5G system.
+- Identify key issues for authentication, authorisation, security and privacy protection during the entire process of ISAC services, e.g. service initiation, discovery and selection of sensing devices/entities, sensing data collection, sensing data processing and sensing data exposure, etc.;

+- Study potential solutions for the identified key issues, e.g. exploring mechanisms for user consent to address privacy issues.

-NOTE: Timely liaison with SA2 / RAN WGs needs to be considered.
+NOTE 1: Timely liaison with SA2 / RAN WGs needs to be considered.

+NOTE 2: The output to address the above objectives shall have backward compatibility to leave space for the future enhancement for ISAC security.

+TU estimates and dependencies